cisagov/ScubaGear/baselines/exo.md

 #### MS.EXO.4.4v1
 An agency point of contact SHOULD be included for aggregate and/or failure reports.
 - _Rationale:_ Email spoofing attempts are not inherently visible to domain owners.
-DMARC provides a mechanism to be receive reports of spoofing attempts.
+DMARC provides a mechanism to receive reports of spoofing attempts.
 Including an agency point of contact gives the agency insight into attempts to spoof their domains.
 - _Last modified:_ June 2023